Def Leppard drummer recovering from attack outside hotel

 Police said the assailant was hiding behind a pillar outside the hotel while Allen was smoking a cigarette.
 The man ran at Allen, knocking him to the ground.

-According to the police report, a woman saw Allen fall and ran to help him.
-The man then attack her, the report said.
+According to the police report, a woman saw Allen fall and ran to help him, and the man then attacked her.

-The report then says a woman ran out of the hotel to help Allen, and the man then attacked her.

 The man then ran to another hotel and started breaking car windows until he was stopped by witnesses and police arrived.
 He was arrested and charged with two counts of battery, four counts of criminal mischief, and abusing an elderly or disabled adult.